FACT0RN/FACT0RN/README.md

 src/factorn-cli    getaddressinfo <address from previous command>
 ```

-For example, from the get ``getaddresinfo`` command above you should get something
+For example, from the get ``getaddressinfo`` command above you should get something
 similar to:

 ```